 Lalita Shevde-Samant, Ph.D.

-Lalita Shevde-Samant, Ph.D., is Associate Director for Education and Training for the O’Neal Comprehensive Cancer Center at UAB and Professor in the Department of Pathology.
+Lalita Shevde-Samant, Ph.D., is Associate Director for Education and Training for the UAB O’Neal Comprehensive Cancer Center and Professor in the Department of Pathology.
 She also is Director of the Cancer Biology Graduate Theme at UAB.
 Shevde-Samant received her Ph.D. in Cancer Immunology at the Cancer Research Institute, University of Bombay, India.
 Following postdoctoral training in the area of metastasis at the Hershey Medical Center, Penn State University and at UAB, she was on faculty at the University of South Alabama before being recruited in 2012 to the Department of Pathology at UAB.

 Over the past 12 years, Shevde-Samant has been involved in education, teaching and academic mentoring in leadership roles that include serving as the Director of the Cancer Biology Theme of Graduate Schools at two Universities, in addition to serving as a course director for multiple and diverse graduate-level courses.
 She is actively engaged in training and mentoring graduate students and fellowsand has been honored with the UAB Graduate Dean’s mentoring Award.